MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/container-base-images.md

 ## Choosing a base image

 How do you choose the right base image to build upon?
 For most users, `Windows Server Core` and `Nanoserver` will be the most appropriate image to use.
+Each base image is briefly described below:

 - `Nano Server` is an ultralight Windows offering for new application development.
-- `Server Core` is medium size and a good option for "lifting and shifting" Windows Server apps.
+- `Server Core` is medium in size and a good option for "lifting and shifting" Windows Server apps.
 - `Windows` is the largest image and has full Windows API support for workloads.
 - `Windows Server` is slightly smaller than the Windows image, has full Windows API support, and allows you to use more server features.